How pension payments are making Swiss housing unaffordable

 All this may sound strangely familiar to some Swiss living abroad.
 In 1985, Switzerland introduced the mandatory pension fund, which attracted new wealthy investors to the Swiss market.
 At the same time, banks were generously granting mortgages.
 People invested in real estate.
 And given immigration and the shortage of building land in Switzerland, nobody expected the trend to change.

 But it did.
 In 1989, the Swiss National Bank increased its discount rate, while the government passed a law against real estate speculation.
 Additionally, regulations on how to invest were imposed on pension funds.
-Mortgage rates started to rise.
+Mortgage rates began to rise.

 All this led to the bursting of the real estate bubble in the early 1990s: banks crashed, and Switzerland experienced depressing years of recession and a real estate crisis.